Einstein-type elliptic systems: Analysis of the PDE system

-The proof of the following theorem runs in complete analogy to the above proof, but using the barriers constructed in Theorem \ref{Yamabenonpositivemarginallytrapped}.
-In this case we get existence for AE-manifold outside the Yamabe positive case, but we get a constraint involving the possible choices of $\gamma$ and $\tau$: We can accommodate arbitrary chosen $W^p_{2,\delta}$-AE metrics at the expense of creating regions of large mean curvature.
+The proof of the following theorem now runs in complete analogy to the proof of Theorem \ref{Yamabepostiveexistence}.
+In this case we get existence for AE-manifold outside the Yamabe positive case, but with a constraint on the possible choices of $\gamma$ and $\tau$: We can accommodate arbitrary chosen $W^p_{2,\delta}$-AE metrics at the expense of creating regions of large mean curvature.